 Use 64-bit versions of engines, instead of 32-bit versions, if possible (you need 64-bit Windows for that).

 And there is one more important moment - time management.
 Chess engine can play by time or by fixed depth.
 Classic chess cheat bot supports only "play by depth" method (it has a "floating depth" feature, but still).
 New ChessBotX supports "play by time" feature, please read more here about it.

 Always use "play by time", when you need to achieve the strongest play.

-Also it is strongly recommended to use "Permanent brain" feature (pondering).
-This option allow engine to calculate next move during the opponent's turn, which allow to increase overall strength of play by 15-30%.
+Also, it is strongly recommended to use the "Permanent brain" feature (pondering).
+This option allows the engine to calculate the next move during the opponent's turn, which allows increasing the overall strength of play by 15-30%.
 ChessBotX versions 1.2 and higher support this feature.

 do not use delays